Albertvdw2001/buckshot-bob-gj-1/README.md

 - Genre: rogue-like
 - Started: around the end of March 2026
 - Purpose: Actually finishing a game for the first time by having an enforced deadline
-- Goal: Have a playable game before deadline ()
+- Goal: Have a playable game before deadline (4 May 2026)